 An excessive need to be me

-Some successful people suffers from an excessive desire to think about themselves.
+Some successful people suffer from an excessive desire to think about themselves.
 They think people want to talk to them or they have to project themselves as the sole owner of a project.
-This desire leads to them to act in a very self-centric fashion.
+This desire leads them to act in a very self-centric fashion.

 Fix: Give the excessive desire to be self-centric.
 Remember it’s not about you but what others think of you.